 Tide Trader

-Optimized for overnight continuation-style setups with live report access and archived report review.
+Like the tide, this branch is built around one next-day cycle.
+It is optimized for overnight continuation-style setups with live report access and archived report review.

 Private Beta Access